 >> Yeah.

->> I agree, I think if ejection fraction falls down to 20%, for those of you who are not familiar EF is 55% in a normal person.
+>> I agree, I think if ejection fraction (EF) falls down to 20%, for those of you who are not familiar EF is 55% in a normal person.
 So, when it falls down to 50%, that's when look for a transplant.
 Those are transplant candidates when you get to 20%, these are women-- or patients who are really symptomatic.
 They're on multiple medications at this percent of cardiac death.
 So, they are the super high risk.
 So, the sequence of events that seems to happen here is, she went into heart failure and she was in cariogenic shock, which was the extreme.
 The only way she would have gotten out of it is if she responded to intra-aortic balloon pump or she was left ventricular assist device or transplant.
 Otherwise, there's very little chance.
 And particularly with malignant arrhythmias these patients don't do well.
 In terms of the coronary, I think those are-- I won't-- I agree with you.
 I don't think those are the primary reasons because initially, she had the troponins done, her EF fraction, there was no initial evidence of myocardial damage.
 So, even though that, again, happen in peripartum cardiomyopathy.
 So, there was no big myocardial infarction that put her in-- For you to have cardiogenic shock with myocardial infarction, would only be if literally, all three or two of the big vessels get blocked and there's no perfusion to the heart.
 And your troponins would be sky high and it would be a different picture.
 So, this is primarily cardiomyopathy.

 [13:23] Anesthesiologist